What's Happening Around the Watershed?

 Richland School District 2 Elementary 20

 The District is building an elementary school at 7150 Trenholm Road near Oneil Court.
 When GCWA was informed of the plan in the fall of 2013, a meeting was arranged with the school board.
 Of immediate concern was possible destruction of wetlands and the possibility of construction sediment making its way to Cary Lake.
-Cary Lake was dredged in 2010 to remove sediment which in the meantime continues to accumulate.
+A sediment removal project was conducted in 2010 at Cary Lake where sediment continues to accumulate.

 This parcel of land had been looked at as a possible mitigation bank site as it is located between Little Jackson Creek and Jackson Creek just above their confluence, contains wetlands, and is just upstream of Cary Lake.
 The County had also presented plans for a trail paralleling Jackson Creek.
 The County had been unable to come to an agreement with the landowner at the time.